pedrotura/pedrotura/README.md

 ## General info

 - I'm Brazilian, which means I know both English and Portuguese.
 Feel free to ask me any questions regarding language and its quirks;
-- For the last couple of months, I've been focusing on front-end development, with such tools as HTML, CSS and JS;
+- For the last couple of months, I've been focusing on front-end development, with such tools as Angular, Flutter and React;
 - As stated before, I'm majoring in Information Systems at FIAP and it's been a wild ride so far;
-- I haven't had any job-related experiences yet, but I _have_ been looking for an internship;
+- I have recently taken up a position as a tech support intern at Pueri Domus, which entails providing help to end users, maintaing tech equipment and other such tasks;
 - Math, video games and composing (not songwriting) are some of my favorite hobbies, especially when I can have some spare time dedicated to them;

-## My repositories?
+## My repositories

-Oh, I don't think I have that many of them at present.
-Fret not, though, for I'll be sure to add some interesting projects as soon as I finish them up all the way through!
+Despite the large amount of repositories I've accumulated over the last year or so, I'm still working on projects that boast some more relevance altogether.
+But even so, you can totally check out some of my endeavors down below.

+- [AluraBooks](https://github.com/pedrotura/AluraBooks/) — a simple web project with responsive layouts and a mobile-first approach, developed with HTML, CSS and JS;
+- [ProjetoCalculadora](https://github.com/pedrotura/ProjetoCalculadora/) — a functional calculator for performing basic arithmetic operations, developed with HTML, CSS and JS;

 ## Some of my stats

+Here's a couple of programming languages I've been using quite often ever since I started my journey as a developer.

 <p align="center">
 <a href="https://github.com/pedrotura">